EpicRobot9/JarvisAIWebsite/DEPLOYMENT.md

 # One-time: set a known admin password and print summary
 ./scripts/update.sh --admin-user admin --admin-password 'Admin123!' --admin-reset once
 ```

+Troubleshooting: data appears to “reset”

+- Check whether the DB volume changed.
+If you used different project names (the `-p` flag) across runs, Docker created separate volume namespaces.
+Fix: always use a stable `-p techexplore` and/or set an explicit volume name via `DB_VOLUME_NAME` in `.env`, or use `docker-compose.persist.yml` with `DB_DATA_DIR`.
+- Verify `.env` does not keep `ADMIN_SEED_MODE=reset` or `SEED_DB=true` unintentionally.
+Reset mode will update admin password every boot; seeding itself does not delete users, but if the DB is empty at start you’ll see a brand new admin created that minute.
+- After backend starts, the entrypoint logs either `DB ready. users=..., settings=...` or a warning when it detects an empty DB.
+If you see the empty warning on a restart, your DB files were not persisted.
+- Avoid `docker compose down --volumes` unless you intentionally want to erase the database.

 The update script prints the admin username(s) and, when in reset mode, the exact password you can use to sign in.